 City Lake, located off Sunset Avenue at the Tar River, was first constructed as a Works Progress Administration project under President Franklin D. Roosevelt’s administration in 1937.
 The lake has undergone many facelifts over the years, with a complete beautification project concluded in 1993.
-Joggers and walkers make a trek around a half-mile concrete path surrounding the lake, while others relax under the tall hardwoods and pines to feed the exotic waterfowl living around the famous site.
+Joggers and walkers make a trek around a half-mile concrete path surrounding the lake, while others relax under the tall hardwoods and pines to feed the exotic waterfowl living around the famous site or cast a line from the large wooden deck that garnishes the west edge of the lake.
 Other amenities include a gazebo, piers, a bridge to the island, and a fountain.
 By day or night, City Lake is one of the most beautiful sites in the two counties.
 Called “a place for us to come together,” City Lake has become a symbol of the Rocky Mount area.